franciscorotea/Lamb-Wave-Dispersion/README.md

 * **Save Results**

-To save all results to a txt file, you can use:
+To save all results in a txt file in the `results` folder, you can use:

 ```python
 alum.save_results()